SRGSSR/pillarbox-android/docs/README.md

 4. Make sure that at least the `read:packages` scope is selected.
 5. Click on `Generate token`.
 6. Copy your Personal access token.
-7. In `~/.gradle/gradle.properties` add the following:
+7. In your `~/.gradle/gradle.properties` file (create it if needed), add the following properties:
 ```properties
 gpr.user=<your_GitHub_username>
 gpr.key=<your_GitHub_personal_access_token>